hanneskaeufler/crytic/README.md

 `--reporters/-r` specifies which reporters to enable via a comma separated list.
 Reporters `Console`, `Stryker` and `ConsoleFileSummary` exist. `Console` is enabled by default if the option is omitted.

 The rest of the unnamed positional arguments are relative filepaths to the specs to be run.

+#### For "noop" command

+All unnamed positional arguments are relative filepaths to the specs source code to be printed.

 ### How to read the output